Simplistic Collection and Labeling Practices Limit the Utility of Benchmark Datasets for Twitter Bot Detection: Conclusion Discussion

 \section{Conclusion \& Discussion}

 In this paper, we provided evidence that Twitter bot detection datasets are limited by their simple collection strategies, explaining their poor generalization.
-These findings suggest that the limiting factor in advancing bot detection research is in the lack of availability of robust, high quality data.
-Furthermore, despite access to rich features via the Twitter API and other web scraping techniques, data that is likely relevant and informative in detecting bots is not available to the public.
-In the absence of information, our work shows closer inspection of the data might identify some of the problems that may enter a downstream analysis relying on a bot detection step earlier in the pipeline.
-If accounts are improperly discarded for being likely bots because they have not liked enough tweets or their account was created at the wrong time or they were using the wrong device type, that not only introduces errors into a downstream analysis but if any of those features correlate with the researcher's topic of interest, these errors may bias the conclusions of that analysis.
+These findings suggest that a limiting factor in advancing bot detection research is a lack of availability of robust, high quality data.
+If accounts are improperly discarded for being likely bots because they have not liked enough tweets or their account was created at the wrong time or they were accessed from a particular kind of device, that introduces errors into a downstream analysis and if any of those features correlate with the topic of interest, these errors may bias the conclusions of that analysis.

-This work also highlights the broader issue of how opaque machine learning techniques may obscure certain flaws in the underlying data.{ While we examine the Twitter bot detection ecosystem in this work, our method and recommendations should apply broadly to the study of any online social media platform and to applied machine learning research wherever datasets are reused across contexts.} Our results here should encourage researchers who originate and publish datasets to be explicit about their sampling and labeling procedures, perhaps using existing documentation tools~\cite{gebru2021datasheets}.
+This work also highlights the broader issue of how opaque machine learning techniques may obscure certain flaws in the underlying data.{ While we examine the Twitter bot detection ecosystem in this work, our methods and recommendations should apply broadly to the study of any online social media platform and to applied machine learning research wherever datasets are reused across contexts.} We encourage researchers who originate and publish datasets to be explicit about their sampling and labeling procedures, perhaps using existing documentation tools~\cite{gebru2021datasheets}.
 Researchers and engineers building bot detection tools should carefully examine their training data, possibly via the use of simple models like shallow decision trees, to ensure the data captures the complexity of the space the more expressive model attempts to describe.
 Finally, those using bot detection as a preprocessing step should carefully consider how errors might propagate through this process and what kinds of biases might be present in their analysis as a result.
 Given how seriously the academic community and general public treat the problem of bot detection on social media, we also hope that the platforms themselves can facilitate work in this area by providing rich and robust data with high quality ground truth labels.